 What is Calisthenic Exercise?

 Calisthenics is a form of exercise that uses your own body weight without the use of additional weights.
-Although you’re just using the weight of your body, there are indeed other tools that you can use that can help you to utilize your weight in unique ways to get a good workout in.
+Although you’re just using the weight of your body, there are indeed other tools that you can use to help you to utilize your weight in unique ways to get a good workout in.
 Usually, these tools are lighter, handheld items like rings or wands.

 What is Weighted Exercise?